 A graph or chart might alert a customer to a problem

 A water leak can go undetected for some time.
 So can a slow leak in a toilet.
 A chart or graph that shows a drastic leap in usage can tip off a homeowner to a problem with their pipes or plumbing.
 The same goes for other utilities.
 Changes in use sometimes signal service problems.

 A chart or graph might nudge a customer to ask a utility for ideas and advice

 A chart or graph that shows a drastic rise in utility use might convince a customer to sign up for home inspections or other programs that utilities have developed to help customers improve energy efficiency and resource use.

-Good design principles are a key to the effectiveness of a chart or graph.
+Good design principles are key to the effectiveness of a chart or graph.
 Here are a few tips for better graphics.

 The written descriptions or labels on a chart tell us what the bars or lines represent.
 Descriptions that are short and printed in easy-to-read typefaces help make the chart or graph easy to understand.
-Readers will appreciate a type size that large enough to be easily read.
+Readers will appreciate a type size that is large enough to be easily read.
 Horizontal labels are also a plus so that people don’t have to turn their heads to read them.

-Dotted lines are sometimes used in graphs but they can be hard to follow.
+Dotted lines are sometimes used in graphs, but they can be hard to follow.
 Solid lines in different colors are easier to distinguish.